The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Ingredients:

-- 1 can tuna in water, drained thoroughly
+- 1 can tuna in water (drain it well)

 - 1/2 cup whole wheat or oat flour